parkji30/Tower-of-Hanoi/README.md

 GUI Program
 -------------------
-The gui version allows for the user to play the game and attempt to move the tower him/her self.
+The gui version allows for the user to play the game and attempt to move the tower with a mouse.

 In the terminal, type:
 ```python3 gui_controller.py```